Blade Runner Movie Review

 At the heart of Blade Runner is the exploration of what it means to be human.
 The replicants, designed to be indistinguishable from humans, blur the lines of identity and challenge traditional notions of humanity.
 Through the characters of Deckard, Roy Batty, and Rachael, the film delves into themes of self-discovery, empathy, and the pursuit of a meaningful existence.
 Blade Runner asks us to consider what it truly means to be alive and what separates us from the beings we create.

-See also Terminator 2: Judgment Day Movie Review
+See also Iron Man 2 Movie Review

 Technology and Ethics